Drug Diversion in Los Angeles for California Drug Crimes

 - You were convicted of a drug crime and a non-drug crime in the same case (e.g. you plead guilty or a jury found you guilty of one count of Grand Theft and one count of Possession of Meth).

 Even if you are technically “not qualified”, in Los Angeles County there are procedures and policies in each courthouse which may help you.
 It all depends on the facts of your case, any defenses that can be raised, and your current life circumstances.
 This is why it is so important to hire a qualified local criminal lawyer who understands the policies and procedures at each court house in the County and understands how to present your whole story to the prosecution and the court.
-Criminal defense lawyer, Jerod Gunsberg, has extensive experience handling drug diversion cases in the County courts.
+Los Angeles criminal defense attorney Jerod Gunsberg has extensive experience handling drug diversion cases in the County courts.

 I can’t find a Prop 36 program because they’re all filled up, what do I do?
 Because of the budget problems, many Prop 36 programs lost their funding.
 This is a situation that needs to be handled, do not just say “oh well, there’s nothing I can do.”
 Call a qualified and experienced drug defense lawyer immediately and explain the problem.
 The proper solution depends on the specific facts of your situation.

-If you have been charged drug crime, call the criminal defense lawyer Jerod Gunsberg at The Law Offices of Jerod Gunsberg at 310-210-0744.
-Free consultation.
-Available 24 hours a day, 7 days a week.
+If you have been charged with a drug crime, call Los Angeles criminal defense lawyer Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
+Help is available 24 hours a day, 7 days a week.